Chapter 5: Gathering uncertainties

 A challenge for some clinicians may be admitting to clinical doubt.
 It is important that respondents know that uncertainties that they raise will not be attributed to them as individuals, or their admission of uncertainty seen to reflect unfavourably on them.

 Approaching the relevant Royal College for contact details of an individual or small group of people who can coordinate the dissemination of information is one way to gain access to a group of clinicians.
 Many Colleges have smaller committees or associated societies made up of clinicians with specific expertise.
 For example, for the Urinary Incontinence PSP, these included the British Society of Urogynaecology within the Royal College of Obstetricians and Gynaecologists and the British Association of Urological Surgeons within the Royal College of Surgeons.

 Groups that support people with a particular health problem will often have good relationships with interested clinicians and can provide contact details if required.
 As clinicians are often asked to participate in consultation exercises, it can be helpful if Steering Group members are willing to make personal contact with their networks of clinicians, to encourage participation by endorsing the process.

-At the planning stages, PSPs should consider how to reach out to relevant but seldom-heard groups.
-It is important to be clear about this at the budget planning stage as reaching out to these often under-served, particularly marginalised or vulnerable groups, may have cost implications.
+At the planning stages, PSPs should consider how to reach out to relevant but often under-served groups who should ideally have a say in the research priorities.
+It is important to be clear about this at the budget planning stage as reaching out to these, particularly marginalised or vulnerable groups, may have cost implications.

 - those whose first language is not English